sendchinatownlove/ruby/README.md

 `brew install postgresql`
 - cd to ruby/ and run `bundle install`.
 You might have to `gem install bundler`
 - Create a `.env` file (the secret sauce) by running this command `cp .env.example .env`
-- Follow the following guide to fill .env file in https://docs.google.com/document/d/1UPNCwjWS_T7XT5AXsewphu6NvNdV7TQLSJub-RBRAG0/edit?ts=5ec88e82
+- Follow the following guide to fill the .env file in https://docs.google.com/document/d/1UPNCwjWS_T7XT5AXsewphu6NvNdV7TQLSJub-RBRAG0/edit?ts=5ec88e82